maloryware/maloryware/README.md

 he/they

-hi folx, the name's malory
+hi folx, the name's malory.
 i do a bit of everything and am a master of absolutely fuckin nothing